 Throughout the early 1900s, Newald prospered from its robust hardwood lumbering economy.
-Two sawmills, Cleereman and Jauquet, sprang up along with two grocery stores, a Catholic and an Evangelical church, a train depot, a post office, a hotel, and Greenview School, a two-story red brick building with its own school bus-a carriage pulled by a team of horses.
+Two sawmills, and Jauquet, sprang up along with two grocery stores, a Catholic and an Evangelical church, a train depot, a post office, a hotel, and Greenview School, a twostory red brick building with its own school bus-a carriage pulled by a team of horses.

-Every payday, hordes of lumberjacks from Hermansville, Val Butler, and other logging camps descended on Newald, thirsty for a rip-roarin' good time.
+Every payday, hordes of lumberjacks from Hermansville, Val Butler, and other logging descended on Newald, thirsty for a riproarin' good time.
 The town's fancy new dancehall and four taverns eagerly helped the rambunctious loggers part with their hard-earned wages.

 Today, the hum of sawmills has been replaced by the clamor of snowmobiles in winter and ATVs in summer along the rugged, adventurous old logging trails through the woods surrounding Newald.
 The multi-use Nicolet State Trail, a former railroad bed along the town's western boundary, is easily accessible.
-Newald's Out of the Blue Art Festival and soup cookout is held the first Saturday in October and is sponsored by Jimmy Koch, a noted California artist who maintains homes in Newald and California.
-This cultural event has seen a promising increase in both exhibiting artists and visitors since it began in 2015.